Swizec/intro-to-react-workshop/src/pages/1-lay-of-the-land.md

 1. A state management library (usually Redux or MobX)
 2. A routing solution (often ReactRouter)
 3. A styling approach
+4. Some way to talk to APIs (often GraphQL or fetch calls)

-Those 3 choices often dictate the rest of the libraries you're going to use.
+Those 4 choices in some ways dictate the rest of the libraries you're going to use.
 Redux likes one way of handling forms, MobX another, for example.
-The styling library you choose, defines which helper libraries you can use etc.
+The styling library you choose, defines which helper libraries you can use, different data layers have different tooling etc.

 We'll talk more about styling when we build our first component, routing when we build our first app, and state management next week.